ingenuity-build/testnets/killerqueen/KYC.md

 The Quicksilver team will only have access to the Wallet addresses information, so that we are able to distribute the rewards.
 We will not have or request, any access to personal or indentifiying documents or information.

-Please be advised that the Quicksilver team is legally beholden to OFAC and EU sanctions lists.
-The Qucicksilver team cannot pick and choose which countries are sanctioned.

-The following countries are restricted and will not pass the KYC or KYB process:

-Albania, Belarus, Bosnia Herzegovina, Burundi, Central African Republic, China, Croatia, Cuba, DR Congo, Hong Kong, Iran, Iraq, Ivory Coast, Lebanon, Liberia, Libya, Mali, Myanmar, Nicaragua, North Korea, North Macedonia, Sudan, Syria, USA, Venezuela, Yemen, Zimbabwe.

 ## Process description